 A new Douglas County trail improvement project began on Dec.
 13, 2021.
-Designed to improve safety along the trail, the project includes the installation of a pedestrian bridge with the extension of a multi-use trail/sidewalk on the north side of S. Yosemite Street and the C-470 off-ramp.
+Designed to improve safety along the trail, the project includes the installation of a pedestrian bridge with the extension of a multi-use trail/sidewalk on the north side of S. Yosemite Street and the C-470 on-ramp.

 The current trail requires pedestrians and cyclists to cross at the busy intersection of Yosemite and C-470.
 With the construction of the new overpass, the trail will be rerouted over the intersection, creating a safer, more convenient connection for pedestrians and cyclists.
 Additionally, the new pedestrian bridge will improve mobility by reducing congestion and traffic delays on Yosemite Street related to C-470 trail users interfacing with motorists.

 The total project is estimated at $7 million.
 The County was selected to receive $2 million in federal funds through the DRCOG project selection process, and the remaining project costs are Douglas County’s responsibility.
-The Park Meadows Metro District has agreed to contribute $100,000 towards the construction costs.
+The Park Meadows Metro District has agreed to contribute $100,000 toward the construction costs.

 See “Project Update” section above OR Contact the Project (below)

 Expect delays.
 The project is expected to continue through December 2022.

 Sign up to receive project information including lane closures by clicking here and choosing Road Work / Cone Zone information from the subscriber list.